 To gain further insight into the singular behavior near the above $r=0$ singularity, we like to evaluate the Kretschmann scalar $K=R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$.
-As illustrated in Fig.\ref{Fig3}, the resulting Kretschmann scalar diverges as $r^\alpha$ with $\alpha\approx -6$ as $r$ approaches zero, signaling the development of a curvature singularity at $r=0$, resembling the singular behavior close to the $r=0$ spacelike singularity inside of the Schwarzschild black hole.
+As illustrated in FIG.~\ref{Fig3}, the resulting Kretschmann scalar diverges as ${r^{ - \alpha }}$ with $\alpha\approx 6$ as $r$ approaches zero, signaling the development of a curvature singularity at $r=0$, resembling the singular behavior close to the $r=0$ spacelike singularity inside a Schwarzschild black hole.

 Next we turn to the issue how the areal radius at the tip approaches zero as we crank up the amplitude of the scalar profile $A$ towards the critical value for the formation of the $r=0$ singularity.
-As we see from Fig.\ref{Fig4}, the areal radius exhibits a power law scaling behavior
+As we see from FIG.~\ref{Fig4}, the areal radius exhibits a power-law scaling behavior

 with $A_*$ the critical value for the formation of the $r=0$ singularity and the critical exponent $\gamma\approx 0.5$.